katanemo/arch/docs/source/concepts/tech_overview/prompt.rst

 --------------

-Once a prompt passes any configured guardrail checks, Arch processes the contents of the incoming conversation and identifies where to forwad the conversation to via its ``prompt_targets`` primitve.
+Once a prompt passes any configured guardrail checks, Arch processes the contents of the incoming conversation and identifies where to forwad the conversation to via its ``prompt target`` primitve.
 Prompt targets are endpoints that receive prompts that are processed by Arch.
 For example, Arch enriches incoming prompts with metadata like knowing when a user's intent has changed so that you can build faster, more accurate RAG apps.